MolBIFFM/diana/README.md

 ]
 ```
 The conversion of measurements that a range refers to.
 It defaults to the
-log2-fold measurement but may be set to `"percentile"`, `"quantile"` or
+binary logarithm of a measurement but may be set to `"ratio"`, `"percentile"`,
-`"standard score"`, computed with respect to the distribution of a particular
+`"quantile"` or `"standard score"`, computed with respect to the distribution of
-modification at a particular time of measurement across the protein-protein
+a particular modification at a particular time of measurement across the
-interaction network.
-Conversions refer to individual communities.
+protein-protein interaction network.
+Conversions refer to separate communities.

 ```json
 [